nats-io/nats.zig/README.md

 ### Buffered Writes

 Messages are buffered in memory.
-They do NOT hit the network until you flush:
+They do not hit the network until you flush:

 ```zig
 // Writes to buffer (fast, does not block on network)